gauthamtk1301/dimensional_modelling_project/README.md

 Standardizes, cleans, and enriches CRM and ERP data before persisting to Delta tables.

 **Slowly Changing Dimensions**:
-Implements Slowly Changing Dimensions (Type 1) for maintaining the latest data in delta tables.
+Implements Slowly Changing Dimensions (Type 2) for tracking historical changes in the silver layer.

 **Lakehouse architecture**:
 Combines the flexibility of a data lake with the reliability and performance of a data warehouse.